PrincetonUniversity/hpc_beginning_workshop/0007_working_with_files/README.md

 SSH to copy files.

 The general structure of the scp command is:
-`scp [options] [netid@]source-host:file/location [netid@]destination-host:file/location`
+`scp [options] [netid]@source-host:file/location [netid@]destination-host:file/location`

 It's generally more straightforward to transfer files from your personal computer to the clusters, since you don't need to specify the user and host for the system you're already in.

+### Example

-So for example, a Princeton student with the netid jessedoe who wants to transfer a data.csv file from their personal laptop to the /scratch/network/jessedoe folder on the Adroit cluster would use the following command:
+A Princeton student with the netid jessedoe wants to transfer a data.csv file from their personal laptop to the /scratch/network/jessedoe folder on the Adroit cluster.
+To do this, they would use the following command:

 `scp ~/mydatafiles/data.csv jessedoe@adroit:/scratch/network/jessedoe`